-- Data protection: When private data is housed online, data security is of the utmost importance.
-Information needs to be protected, and employees must feel confident in the system's ability to safely store their personal data.
+- Data protection: When employee data is housed online, data security is paramount.
+The information must be protected, and employees must feel confident in the system's ability to store their personal data safely.

 - Areas for improvement: When a system is not designed with the end user in mind, it can become difficult to navigate.
 Errors can arise when employees are familiarizing themselves with new technology.
 Education sessions for new users, ongoing quality checks, and additional confirmation of benefits selections can help during the initial stages of a self-service tool’s implementation.

 Help Employees With the Transition to Self-Service Software

 When rolling out an ESS system, remember that some employees may not immediately adjust to accessing documents and information online and may instead feel more comfortable reaching out to HR.
 Counteract hesitation and maximize adoption by providing workers thorough training on the system and stressing the benefits of immediate access to information, as opposed to waiting for someone to respond to an inquiry.
 Built-in data analytics can also determine who among your workforce is not using the system or using it incorrectly and may benefit from additional training.
 If, after implementation, employees still reach out to HR for information available on the self-service portal, consider sending out reminders and offering as-needed training to keep this capability top-of-mind for employees.